Spring Cocktail Napkins with Flower Embroidery DIY

 How to Make These Spring Cocktail Napkins

-• one – Choose the embroidery design you want to use.
-If you’re looking for something simple and elegant, embroidery flowers are a great option.
+- one – Choose the embroidery design you want to use.
+If you want something simple and elegant, embroidery flowers are a great option.
 They add a pop of color to the napkins and create a beautiful aesthetic.

-• Peel off the backing a place them on the napkins.
-Press firmly and you are ready to embroider!
+- Peel off the backing and place them on the napkins.
+Press firmly, and you are ready to embroider!

-• four – Place the fabric into the embroidery hoop, making sure it’s taut and flat.
+- four – Place the fabric into the embroidery hoop, ensuring it’s taut and flat.
 This will ensure that the embroidery stitches are neat and even.

-• five – Choose the stitches you want to use.
+- five – Choose the stitches you want to use.
 You can look online or try this book for helpful suggestions.
-I decided to use the backstitch for the stem and flower petals, the satin stitch for the leaves, and french knots for the stamens.
+I used the backstitch for the stem and flower petals, the satin stitch for the leaves, and french knots for the stamens.

-• six – Begin embroidering your design onto the fabric.
-Use small, even stitches to ensure a neat finish.
+- six – Begin embroidering your design onto the fabric.
+Use tiny, even stitches to ensure a neat finish.

-• nine – Follow the directions for your stabilizer.
-I just filled a bowl with warm water and soaked the napkin for about five minutes.
+- nine – Follow the directions for your stabilizer.
+I filled a bowl with warm water and soaked the napkin for about five minutes.
 Don’t panic when the stabilizer tightens up.
-It will all disappear and your napkin will be fine.
+It will all disappear, and your napkin will be fine.

 Water Soluble Hand Sewing Stabilizers